 What is the treatment for non-alcoholic fatty liver disease (NAFLD)?

 Most cases of NAFLD are linked to being obese or overweight.
 There is good evidence that a programme of gradual weight loss and regular exercise can reduce the amount of fat in your liver.
 So, if you have simple fatty liver or mild NASH, this may prevent or delay the progression of NAFLD.
 It may reduce your chance of developing cirrhosis - a condition where normal liver tissue is replaced by a lot of scar tissue (fibrosis).

 In some people who are very obese, obesity surgery may be considered, as studies have shown that this may help to improve NASH.

 Treatment of linked conditions and risk factors

-If you have diabetes, then good control of your blood sugar (glucose) level is thought to help reduce the risk of NAFLD getting worse.
+If you have diabetes, good control of your blood sugar (glucose) level is thought to help reduce the risk of NAFLD becoming worse.

 It is also advised that you do not drink any alcohol.
 NAFLD (by definition) is not caused by alcohol.
 However, even modest amounts of alcohol may make NAFLD worse.

 Medication that affects the liver itself